Update: This equipment worked less effectively than I had thought when I originally wrote this review. See this post for an update.

 Finally, I ran into an former coworker, Ed, who I chatted with for a few minutes before waking up.
 What amused me most about the dream was, once I first appeared in the SRS lobby, how strongly I rejected the notion of going back to work there.
 Before I had even talked to the guard I had decided there was no way I was going to come back and work there, but figured I’d play along so I could see some old friends.
 I wasn’t banking on seeing old friends from High School…

-ljdump -> WordPress conversion tool
+ljdump -> Wordpress conversion tool

-I spent some time this weekend hacking together a python tool that will take an archive from ljdump and massage it into something the WordPress LiveJournal importer can digest.
+I spent some time this weekend hacking together a python tool that will take an archive from ljdump and massage it into something the Wordpress LiveJournal importer can digest.

 The WP importer seems to be expecting XML in the format used by ljArchive. ljdump also stores each entry in a separate file, and comments for each entry in another file still.
 The WP importer is a web form which allows you to submit an XML file, and doing this once for each entry would be excruciating.
 Furthermore, there are some differences in the structure of the XML used by ljArchive and ljdump, so some restructuring was necessary.